garzaa/dnd/saintsbridge/items/javeling of returning.md

 # Javelin of Returning
-An obsidian-tipped javelin with a tattered green ribbon near its tip.
+An obsidian-tipped javelin with a tattered green ribbon tied around its shaft.

 1D6 Piercing Damage, 30/120